Our vision is for IPES students to be global learners who are empowered to successfully navigate in an ever-changing world.

 We strongly believe the importance of the home school connection, and provide many opportunities throughout the year for families to gather in the celebration of and support for learning.
 Activities and meetings are held regularly throughout the year to keep our community and parents informed and involved in our school.
-To highlight student accomplishments and excellence, we have a variety of events such as our Curriculum Fair, Geography Night, and grade 6 IB Exhibition.

 We encourage volunteers from our community, including parents, kupuna, and those with special skills to support our students.
 Our Parent Community Networking Center (PCNC) serves as a liaison between home and school, providing opportunities for families to get involved in their children's education, as well as working to support the needs of families.
 Please stop by A-1 if you would like to speak to our PCNC or become an IPES volunteer.